kikutan-day65/markdown_note/README.md

 ## Overview

 A simple CRUD application that allows users to post articles in Markdown format.
-Built mainly to explore Django’s function-based views (FBV), with a focus on backend design and logic.
+Built mainly to explore Django’s class-based views (CBV), with a focus on backend design and logic.
 The frontend is kept minimal to highlight backend implementation.

 ## Features